 So we're just moving the mining out of the United States into these other countries.

-Uh, and then it makes us vulnerable from a national security standpoint.
+And then it makes us vulnerable from a national security standpoint.

-It makes us it hurts our economy.
+It makes us, it hurts our economy.

-He wants to rebuild our mining industry in the United States, and uh and uh we could rebuild our uranium industry.
+He wants to rebuild our mining industry in the United States.

-And think about the tens and hundreds of thousands of jobs we could create if this stuff were uh were uh produced here in the good old US of A. Uh and then the Western states, this is a big deal.
+And think about the tens and hundreds of thousands of jobs we could create if this stuff were produced here in the good old US of A.

 States like Utah and Montana and Colorado and Wyoming, it would be huge.

-It would be a massive blow to Putin, though, since he depends uh on selling uranium for his economy.
+It would be a massive blow to Putin, though, since he depends on selling uranium for his economy.

 So this president has really done some damage to Putin.